Software Development MScStudy level: Postgraduate

 - The course aims to provide a sound understanding of essential development platforms, protocols and standards with an emphasis on object-oriented modelling, design and programming, big data, security and the development of web-based and mobile applications.

-- We offer excellent facilities4, so you have the opportunity to learn core technical competencies of disciplines for software development using industry-standard and up-to-date software, including Microsoft and open-source tools.
+- We offer excellent facilities4, so you have the opportunity to learn core technical competencies of disciplines for software development using industry-standard or open-source tools.

 - You will be required to focus on advanced topics and investigate areas at the forefront of the software development research community and industry.